 educational records, such as high school diploma or general equivalency diploma, and a list of schools attended, when appropriate.

 NA Residents are not transitioning to independent living situations.

 RTX 20: Case Closing and Aftercare

-The organization works with residents and family members, when appropriate, to plan for case closing and, when possible, to provide aftercare.
+Case closing is an orderly process, and when possible aftercare is provided to help maintain the gains made during residential care.